mmu-webdesign/l4-IWD-web-block/rwd-1a-start-coding.md

 }
 ```
 - Add a font-size in rems.
 - Remember that 1rem equals the font size of the html element (which for most browsers has a default value of 16px).
+You can use the 10px trick o make things easy.
 - Experiment with the values below, adjusting them to sizes that suit your design.

 > For example as your design evolves you will find the padding for your h2 will need adjusting to create space.